-Are you an IT guy or girl in a logistics or supply chain organisation?
+Are you an IT professional working in a logistics or supply chain organisation?
 If so, radio frequency identification (RFID) might become a feature of your project activity in the future—that is if your company hasn’t already implemented RFID.

 The adoption of RFID within supply chains is steadily growing, so if you know a little about RFID readiness today, you’ll be well prepared when the call comes for your IT department to get involved in a future implementation.